List of Negima! Magister Negi Magi characters: Albert Chamomile

 Albert Chamomile (カモミール・アルベール, Kamomīru Arubēru), or Chamo (カモ, Kamo) is a talking, perverted, chain-smoking and lingerie stealing ermine.
 He has been close to Negi ever since he saved Chamo from a trap.
 Chamo often acts as Negi's trusty advisor in most things, though there are times his judgement is lacking.
 He is skillful at analyzing dangerous situations and coming up with countermeasures when most of the others are in a state of panic, though they are not always fully thought out.
 His level of magic is not as great as most of the mages shown in the series, though he has shown some considerable spell casting, chief among them is drawing up magic circles, which is essential for creating Pactios, and casting anti-telepathy spells.
 He also has the disturbing hobby of keeping track of the girls' feelings for Negi, often to the chagrin of all involved.
 In the live-action adaptation of the franchise, Chamo is depicted as an animated figure locked in a patch sewn on Negi's suit.
-In Negima?!, he seems to take over Negi's role as Asuna's punching bag as whenever he said something offensive about her, she will grap his head with him yelling out animal abuse in return.
+In Negima?!, he seems to take over Negi's role as Asuna's punching bag as whenever he said something offensive about her, she will grab his head with him yelling out "Animal abuse" in return.